Blockchain-lens/Sales_Data_Analysis/README.md

 │   ├── raw/            # Original source files
 │   └── processed/      # Cleaned CSVs used for the final analysis ├── sql/
-│   └── queries.sql     # SQL logic used for data extraction and KPIs
+│   └── the process.sql # SQL logic used for data extraction and KPIs
-├── scripts/            # Python code used to generate project visuals ├── visuals/            # Final exported charts in .png format └── README.md           # Project documentation and summary
+├── visuals/            # Final exported charts in .png format └── README.md           # Project documentation and summary